 We are all intensely focused on our devices, especially our teens.
 While it’s tempting to try to fight this reality, sometimes we need to learn to lean into the new technology.

 There are so many useful apps that are available for our teens to use, it’s hard to sift through them all, but we’ve done the work for you.

 Ten of Our Favorite Apps

 Skillshare is a great place for your ambitious student who may want to start exploring a passion now.
-There are many things which aren’t offered in high school that your child may want to get a jump start on.
-SKillshare teaches classes in design, business, as well as many others are led by great instructors–all from home.
+There are many things that aren’t offered in high school that your child may want to get a jump start on.
+SKillshare teaches classes in design, business, as well as many others are led by great instructors — all from home.